oemof/tespy/docs/advanced_tutorials/heat_pump_steps.rst

     In this tutorial we will first build the system with parameters that ensure stable starting values for a simulation, which in the end will be switched to reasonable values for the individual parts of the system.
-For example, instead of the evaporation pressure we will use the terminal temperature difference at the condenser instead.
+For example, instead of the evaporation pressure we will use the pinch temperature difference at the condenser instead.

 .. literalinclude:: /../tutorial/advanced/stepwise.py